PHP7-CertBot/PHP7-CertBot/readme.md

 Authentication is possible via client TLS certificate, or LDAP if enabled and configured.
 User management is not in scope for certbot.

-The current intended application stack for this application is: Ubuntu 16.04 + Nginx + Mysql
+The current intended application stack for this application is: Ubuntu 16.04 + Nginx + PHP 7 + Mysql 5.7

 Bouncer roles manage rights to the accounts and account certificates via the application http controllers.